my-koop/module.user/README.md

 module.base
 ===========

-Fork this project for new module to have default files needed for a module
+export this project for new module to have default files needed for a module